WilliamRasakanya/Spectral_index_imaging_auto/README.md

 Created by William Rasakanya.
-An MSc Astrophysics student.
+A PhD Astrophysics candidate at the University of the Witwatersrand.

 ---